react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 The default component for the drawer is scrollable and only contains links for the routes in the RouteConfig.
 You can easily override the default component to add a header, footer, or other content to the drawer.
 The default content component is exported as `DrawerContent`.
 It renders a `DrawerItemList` component inside a `ScrollView`.

-By default the drawer is scrollable and supports devices with notches.
+By default, the drawer is scrollable and supports devices with notches.
 If you customize the content, you can use `DrawerContentScrollView` to handle this automatically:

 ```js
 import {